|Neuropathy: An Early and Devastating Diabetic Complication|

 The vagus nerve also regulates heartbeat.
 It is possible that damaged vagus nerves may have something to do with the high incidence of fatal heart attack in people with diabetes, who may have abnormal heart beats which cause sudden cardiac death.

-The way you do this is surprisingly simple but very effective.
+The way you eliminate the high post-meal blood sugars that are damaging your nerves is surprisingly simple but very effective.
 Read about it here:

 A study conducted in Kumamoto Japan found that people who concentrated on lowering their blood sugar after every meal to even a higher blood sugar target than the one recommended by the American College of Clinical Endocrinology, saw their neuropathy reverse slightly.
 People who had the identical A1cs but had not lowered their post-meal blood sugars had much higher rates of neuropathy.